Quantum Thermodynamics, Entropy of the Universe, Free Energy, and the Second Law: discussion: fundamental issues of quantum thermodynamics and statistical mechanics

 We believe our methods and results are broadly consistent with the program of reconciling the ``ensemblist" and ``individualist" points of view in quantum thermodynamics and statistical mechanics \cite{vNcommentary}.
-This program has a venerable line of descent, through Boltzmann, Gibbs, and Einstein \cite{Boltzmann,Gibbs1902,Einstein1902,Einstein1903,Einstein1904,Damour:2006} von Neumann himself \cite{vN,vNtrans}; and forward through the modern commentary on von Neumann of Lebowitz et al. \cite{vNcommentary} and arguably in other contemporary work \cite{tasaki1998,Goldstein2006,Popescu2006,Popescu2009} in the foundations of statistical mechanics.
-The terms ``ensemblist" and ``individualist" correspond roughly to an ensemble from the reduced density matrix, e.g. the canonical ensemble; and dynamics and entropy of a single pure state of an SE universe.
 In previous work \cite{Gemmerarticle,polyadbath} the compatibility of these approaches was demonstrated in quantum simulations insofar as a thermal distribution is obtained in the process of quantum entanglement of system and environment for a single pure state.
-It can be said that the quantum canonical ensemble is ``embedded" in the microcanonical ensemble.
-In this paper we have now demonstrated, in simulations, the compatibility of the system property of quantum free energy $F_{sys}$ with the universe pure state property $S_{univ}$.
-We consider these to be essential steps in the program of reconciling the ensemblist and individualist points of view in the quantum domain.
+In this paper we have now demonstrated, in simulations, the compatibility of the universe pure state property $S^Q_{univ}$ with the the system property of quantum free energy $F_{sys}$.

 An unexpected aspect of this is the extent to which the simulations depart from a reasonably strict definition of microcanonical behavior within an energy microshell.
-It is surprising how much ``off-shell" basis states contribute to the entropy $S_{univ}$, though understandable as an essential aspect of quantum time-dependence.
-On the other hand, the entropies obtained agree rather well with the entropy one would predict simply by counting the number of states in the energy microshell, and making microcanonical ``fragementation" assumptions.
+It is surprising how much ``off-shell" basis states contribute to the entropy $S^Q_{univ}$, though understandable as an essential aspect of quantum time-dependence.
+On the other hand, the entropies obtained agree rather well with the entropy one would predict simply by counting the number of states in the energy microshell, and making microcanonical ``fragmentation" assumptions.
 Effectively, the SE universe mimics microcanonical behavior while playing a bit fast and loose with the rules and definitions.

 In summary, we have found compatibility of the notion of the quantum entropy and free energy of the system with the notion of an entropy of the universe that is defined differently than the von Neumann entropy.
 This is in accord with the classical statement of the second law of thermodynamics that the entropy of the universe increases in spontaneous processes.
 Whatever the conceptual virtues or shortcomings of our approach to quantum entropy, it gives impressive numerical results.
 By this route, it should be possible to use relationships among appropriately defined quantum entropies that mirror and preserve the conventional relationships of standard thermodynamics.
 At the same time, this may open up the exploration of novel quantum thermodynamic effects, for example, in exploration of the interplay of quantum thermal effects with the emergence of the classical from the quantum world in quantum entanglement.